netham45/screamsender/README.md

 * Install the following packages: `gcc` `make g++-aarch64-linux-gnu` `gcc-aarch64-linux-gnu` `binutils-aarch64-linux-gnu`
 * Compile with `aarch64-linux-gnu-g++ --static screamsender.cpp -o screamsender_aarch64`

-## To export a stereo audio stream from a LG WebOS TV
+## To export a stereo audio stream from an LG WebOS TV

 Tested on an LG C1